-20.1 Qualification Rounds shall be held in Track Events in which the number of athletes is too large to allow the competition to be conducted satisfactorily in a single round (final).
-Where Qualification Rounds are held, all athletes must compete in, and qualify through, all such rounds except that the relevant governing body may, for one or more events, authorise the conduct of additional preliminary qualification round(s) either at the same competition or at one or more earlier competitions to determine some or all of the athletes who shall be entitled to participate and in which round of the competition.
-Such procedure and any other means (such as achieving entry standards during a specified period, by specified placing in a designated competition or by specified rankings) by which an athlete is entitled to participate, and in which round of the competitions for each competition.
+Qualification Rounds shall be held in Track Events in which 20.1the number of athletes is too large to allow the competition to be conducted satisfactorily in a single round (final).
+Where Qualification Rounds are held, all athletes must compete in. and qualify through, all such rounds except that the relevant governing body may, for one or more events, authorise the conduct of additional preliminary qualification round(s) either at the same competition or at one or more earlier competitions to determine some or all of the athletes who shall be entitled to participate and in which round of the competition.
+Such procedure and any other means (such as achieving entry standards during a specified period, by specified placing in a designated competition or by specified rankings) by which an athlete is entitled to participate, and in which round of the competition, shall be set out in the regulations for each competition.